kerimoff/workflows-nextflow/_episodes/11-subworkflows.md

 The the result of the above snippet can accessed using:

 ~~~
-RNASEQ_QUANT_PIPE.out.read_quant`.
+RNASEQ_QUANT_PIPE.out.read_quant.
 ~~~
 {: .language-groovy }

 > ## Note
 > Implicit workflow definition is ignored when a script is included as module.
-This allows the writing a workflow script that can be used either as a library module and as application script.
+This allows the writing a workflow script that can be used either as a library module or as an application script.
 {: .callout}

 ### Workflow composition

 As with `modules` workflows components can be defined within your script or imported by a `include` statment.
-After which thet can then be invoked and composed as any other `workflow component` or process in your script.
+After which they can be invoked and composed as any other `workflow component` or process in your script.

 ~~~
 nextflow.enable.dsl=2

-// file modules/qc.nf
+// file ./modules/qc.nf
 include {FASTQC} from './modules.nf'

 workflow READ_QC_PIPE {
     take:
       read_pairs_ch
       quant_out_ch

     main:
         FASTQC(read_pairs_ch)

     emit:
         FASTQC.out
 }